vipertooth/Notes/Training/gpg-setup.md

 Use 4096-bit RSA keys.

-Use a 1 year expiration for sub-keys - they can be renewed using the offline master key.
-See [rotating keys](#rotating-keys).
+Use a 1-3 year expiration for sub-keys.

 ## Signing